awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-invoke.md

 **Note**
 The `sam local invoke` command described in this section corresponds to the AWS CLI command [ `aws lambda invoke`](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html)\.
 You can use either version of this command to invoke a Lambda function that you've uploaded to the AWS Cloud\.

+You must execute `sam local invoke` in the project directory containing the function you want to invoke\.

 Examples:

 ```